Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Simulation study

-Next, we compute the distance matrix and associated affinity matrix between the four synthetic time series, relative to the Hausdorff metric, Wasserstein metric, MJ$_{0.5}$ and MJ$_1$ semi-metric, respectively, and display them in Tables \ref{tab:table_distance_hausdorff}, \ref{tab:table_distance_wasserstein} and \ref{tab:table_distance_mj05}, and \ref{tab:table_distance_mj1}.
-These tables collectively illustrate the advantages of the MJ$_p$ semi-metrics compared to the Hausdorff and Wasserstein metrics first discussed in Section \ref{sec:theoreticalproperties}.
+Next, we compute the distance matrix and associated affinity matrix between the four synthetic time series, relative to the Hausdorff metric, Wasserstein metric, and MJ$_{0.5}$ and MJ$_1$ semi-metrics, respectively, and display them in Tables \ref{tab:table_distance_hausdorff}--\ref{tab:table_distance_mj1}.
+These tables collectively illustrate the advantages of the MJ$_p$ semi-metrics compared with the Hausdorff and Wasserstein metrics first discussed in Section \ref{sec:theoreticalproperties}.
 First, the Wasserstein metric gives the lowest affinity score between the Time Series 1 and 2, which have 8 out of 9 of their structural breaks in common.
 These remarkably similar sets of structural breaks are given much lower distance and hence higher affinity under the MJ$_{0.5}$ and MJ$_1$ distances, illustrating Proposition \ref{prop:Wasserstein}.
-Next, the Hausdorff metric is far too sensitive to outliers; while TS1 and TS3 have 8 out of 9 points in common, these two time series are given the highest Hausdorff distance among the collection, hence affinity equal to 0.
+Next, the Hausdorff metric is far too sensitive to outliers; while TS1 and TS3 have 8 out of 9 points in common, these two time series are given the highest Hausdorff distance among the collection, hence an affinity equal to 0.
 Similarly, TS2 and TS3 have 7 of 9 points in common, but their assigned affinity is 0.1.
-The Wasserstein, MJ$_{0.5}$ and MJ$_1$ distances all recognize the similarity between TS1 and TS3 (as well as TS2 and TS3), with high affinity scores.
+The Wasserstein, MJ$_{0.5}$, and MJ$_1$ distances all recognize the similarity between TS1 and TS3 (as well as TS2 and TS3), with high affinity scores.
 Once again the MJ$_{0.5}$ and MJ$_1$ perform better than the Wasserstein in discerning the strong similarity between these time series.
-We provide the time series TS4 as a reference time series that is quite distinct in its structural breaks from TS1, TS2 and TS3.
-Only the MJ$_{0.5}$ and MJ$_1$ assign TS1, TS2 and TS3 mutually high affinity scores, and only an algorithm using them to measure distances between sets of structural breaks would diversify away from including an unsuitably high quantity of TS1, TS2 and TS3 in one asset portfolio.
+We provide the time series TS4 as a reference time series that is quite distinct in its structural breaks from TS1, TS2, and TS3.
+Only the MJ$_{0.5}$ and MJ$_1$ assign TS1, TS2, and TS3 mutually high affinity scores, and only an algorithm using them to measure distances between sets of structural breaks would diversify away from including an unsuitably high quantity of TS1, TS2, and TS3 in one asset portfolio.
+Thus, this simple example of just four synthetic time series highlights the advantages of the MJ$_p$ semi-metric over the Hausdorff and Wasserstein metrics, illustrating the theoretical properties proven in Propositions \ref{prop:Hausdorff} and \ref{prop:Wasserstein}.